-Throughout her studies in Planetary Herbology, Shannon has learned, not only, traditional and modern herbal healing through the use of tinctures, salves, liniments, teas, fomentations, and many more, but she has also learned many traditional bodywork techniques such as cupping, moxibustion, and Korean Hand Therapy.
+Throughout her studies in East-West Herbology, Shannon has learned, not only, traditional and modern herbal healing through the use of tinctures, salves, liniments, teas, fomentations, and many more, but she has also learned many traditional bodywork techniques such as cupping, moxibustion, and Korean Hand Therapy.

 Shannon also worked in the pharmaceutical industry for 4 years, becoming well-versed in pharmaceuticals and supplements, their uses, chemistry, and side effects.

 7 years and currently, she is working in the manufacturing industry, helping to make over 250 single herb tincture extracts, which are sold to naturopaths across Canada.